 After many expeditions, the kingdoms finally came to an agreement in 1529 with the Treaty of Zaragoza.
 The new terms of the treaty made the second line, or anti-meridian, at the imaginary line running 297½ leagues east of the Moluccas.2

 In addition, Spain would give up its claim on the Moluccas in exchange for 350,000 ducats.
 This effectively gave Portugal control over most of the East Indies, with Spain receiving a majority of the Pacific Islands and Americas.

 Interestingly, between the lines defined by the Treaties of Tordesillas and Zaragoza, Portugal’s share of the globe was approximately 191 degrees, while Spain’s was 169 degrees.
-This was slightly off from the intended 180 degree split between the two kingdoms.
+Poor geographical knowledge of the time resulted in the difference from the intended 180 degree split between the two kingdoms.

 The Significance of the Treaty of Tordesillas

-The significance of the Treaty of Tordesillas lies in that it was one of the first official documents partitioning the world into “spheres of influence” for colonization as well as the concept of freedom of the seas and territorial waters.
-In particular, these spheres of influence and partitioning of the globe were reserved for two favored kingdoms of the papacy.
+The historical significance of the Treaty of Tordesillas lies in that it was one of the first official documents that partitioned the world into “spheres of influence” for colonization as well as introduced the concept of freedom of the seas and territorial waters.
+In particular, these spheres of influence and partitioning of the globe were reserved for two favored kingdoms of the papacy.3

 Initially this proved to be of little consequence, as Spain and Portugal were the only kingdoms with a significant presence on the open seas.

 This would soon change as other kingdoms recognized how wealthy Spain and Portugal became from their exploitations in the Americas and monopoly of the spice trade.
-Nations such as England, France, and the Dutch all began to question why these riches were reserved only for two nations.
+Nations such as England, France, and the Dutch all began to question why only two nations had access to these riches.

 Western European nations began to realize just how large the world really was.
 Historians believe that the unequal distribution of these lands finally began to weaken the authority of the papacy.